aazard/CS50x_2022/README.md

 ### Q3.
 In the world of software, most everything takes longer to implement than you expect.
 And so it’s not uncommon to accomplish less in a fixed amount of time than you hope.
 What might you consider to be a good outcome for your project?
 A better outcome?
 The best outcome?

 A3.
-Achieveing my goals inside a set time line will allow me to more realistic prepair me for the demands of employers.
+Achieveing my goals inside a set time line will allow me to meet the demands of my employers.

 # Thank You CS50